emsesp/EMS-ESP32/README.md

 When the ESP8266 boots it will send a start signal via MQTT.
 This is picked up by Home Assistant it sends me a notification informing me that the device has booted.
 Useful for knowing when the ESP gets reset - it can happen.

+I'm using the standard PubSubClient client so make sure you set -DMQTT_MAX_PACKET_SIZE=512 as the default package size is 128 and our JSON messages are around 220 bytes.

 I run Mosquitto on my Raspberry PI 3.

 The temperature values of the thermostat are sent as a JSON object using